Supersonic passenger flights will be making a return to the skies, to the delight of air travelers.

 In 2017 NASA said their project had reached a significant milestone in the progress towards their goal.

-As a better understanding of efficient supersonic flight is mastered it will progress to the next step.
+As we get a better understanding of efficient supersonic flight it will progress to the next step.

-Finding yourself traveling on a jet traveling at HYPERSONIC speed is estimated to become a reality within the next 20-30 years.
+The next logical step is the hypersonic flight.
+Traveling on a jet flying at HYPERSONIC speeds is estimated to become a reality within the next 20-30 years.

-Hypersonic speed is a highly supersonic speed, generally referred to speeds starting at Mach 5 (5 times the speed of sound), up to a speed of Mach 10.
+Hypersonic speed starts at Mach 5 (5 times the speed of sound).

 Boeing’s concept for their five times the speed of sound Mach 5 hypersonic passenger jet.